maxonflutter/Uber-like-Maps-With-Google-Maps-Platform/README.md

 ## Uber-like Maps with Flutter, Google Maps Platform and Dart Frog
 This project show you how to create a map experience similar to the ride booking feature of Uber.
 It is a full-stack Dart project as it combines a Flutter app with a custom backend server built with Dart Frog.

+This project is developed by maxonflutter / [atomsbox](https://atomsbox.com) .
+Feel free to contribute, provide feedback, or suggest improvements via GitHub.

 ### Features:
 - **Flutter UI**: A map view with google_maps_flutter where the user can choose pick-up and drop-off.
 - **Geolocator & Geocoding API**: Integration of the geolocator package to access the user location's coordinates and convert them into human-readable addresses.